Is the World of Hyatt Business card worth the annual fee?

 Editor’s note: This is a recurring post, regularly updated with new information and offers.

-The World of Hyatt Business Credit Card can offer substantial value to business owners who are Hyatt loyalists or otherwise spend a lot of money at Hyatt properties.
-But is the card the right choice for you, and can you justify its $199 annual fee?
+The World of Hyatt Business Credit Card (see rates and fees) can offer substantial value to business owners who are Hyatt loyalists or otherwise spend a lot of money at Hyatt properties.

 Here’s a quick look at what you get from the World of Hyatt Business card so you can see for yourself.